 The Counseling program fully supports and follows the APSU Drug-free workplace policy (Policy 3:006; Drug-Free Workplace Act of 1988).
-Although we do not have a policy for drug testing, all who work in the lab are regularly evaluated by supervisors and program faculty.
-If concerns about a student's wellbeing, substance use/relapse, or other arise, the student must meet with the faculty.
-Program faculty will ultimately determine any student's appropriateness for work in the lab and may require a remediation plan or other steps before a student may resume any clinical work.
+Although we do not have a policy for drug testing, all students are regularly evaluated by supervisors and program faculty.
+If concerns about a student's well-being, substance use/relapse, or other arise, the student must meet with the faculty.
+Program faculty will ultimately determine any student's progression through the program and appropriateness for clinical work, and a remediation plan or other steps may be required to continue in the program.

-Many clinical placements maintain their own policies regarding substance use.
+Many clinical placements maintain site-specific policies regarding substance use.
 Students are expected to abide by the policies of their site during their clinical placements.
-As a note, items that include CBD to include Delta-8 among others will also show up as a positive on a drug test and may influence outcomes at clinical placements as described by placement policies and in the relevant program practicum and internship handbook.
+As a note, items that include CBD, including Delta-8, among others, will also show up as a positive on a drug test and may influence outcomes at clinical placements as described by placement policies and in the relevant program practicum and internship handbook.
+Also, be mindful that images of drugs, drug paraphernalia, and other drug-related imagery do not align with professional dress and presentation and may violate clinical placement policies.

-M.S.
-In Counseling Program Specific Policies
+Counseling Program-Specific Policies

 At times, the policies of the counseling program are more stringent than those at the university level.
-In these cases, you will be held to the program specific policies as a student in the program.
+In these cases, you will be held to the program-specific policies as a student in the program.
 These policies are included in the following sections and throughout this handbook.